Best Hotels in Odaiba: Where to Stay Near Aqua City and Tokyo Big Sight

 |---|---|---|---|---|

 The Limousine Bus is overwhelmingly the best choice for Odaiba.
 It drops you at your hotel door with your luggage handled.
-Book tickets at the airport counter on arrival — no advance reservation needed for most routes.
+A taxi is a practical alternative for the Daiba waterfront hotels, often taking around 15–20 minutes from Haneda depending on traffic.
+It costs more, but the door-to-door ride can be worthwhile for heavy luggage or late arrivals.
+Book bus tickets at the airport counter on arrival — no advance reservation needed for most routes.

 Shinkansen (Bullet Train) Access from Odaiba